Answers to Readers' Questions

 Although the gemologist diplomas listed above are important, they donít in themselves qualify people to be appraisers.
 Appraisers must also be skilled in valuation theory; they must be familiar with gem prices, jewelry manufacturing costs, and the legal aspects of appraising.
 Appraisers must have trade experience, integrity, and the initiative to keep up with the market and new developments in valuation theory and gemology.

 AA-CJI, Accredited Appraiser of the Canadian Jewellers Institute.
 Must have a gemologist diploma, a gem lab or access to a lab, 3 years Canadian trade experience, must complete an appraisal course and pass a written and practical exam.

 AM, Accredited Member of the American Society of Appraisers.
-Must pass an ethics and appraisal exam, submit sample appraisals for peer review, and have two years of full-time appraisal experience and a college degree or equivalent.
+Must pass ASA's ethics exam, meet the USPAP requirement for the GJ (gems & jewelry discipline) submit two appraisal reports for peer review, have a gemological diploma, pass ASAís GJ discipline exam, successfully complete ASAís GJ Principles of Valuation (POV) courses or the approved equivalency and have two years of full-time appraisal experience and a college degree or equivalent.

 CAPP, Certified Appraiser of Personal Property.
 This is the highest award offered by the International Society of Appraisers.
 To receive it, one must attend their appraisal courses, pass the exams, and have a gemological diploma and trade experience.

 CGA, Certified Gemologist Appraiser.
 This is awarded by the American Gem Society to certified gemologists that pass their written and practical appraisal exam.
 Trade experience is a prerequisite.